 Interest tax shields refer to the reduction in the tax liability due to the interest expenses.
 Companies pay taxes on the income they generate.
-Interest expenses (via loan and mortgages) are tax deductible, meaning they lower the taxable income.
-Thus, interest expenses act as a ‘shield’ against the tax obligations.
+Interest expenses (via loans and mortgages) are tax-deductible, meaning they lower the taxable income.
+Thus, interest expenses act as a ‘shield’ against tax obligations.

 For instance, Suppose Company A has earned a profit before interest and tax of $40000 for a year.
 If the tax rate is 10%, then the tax liability will be $4000.
 Assuming Company A also has an interest obligation of $5000, the total taxable income will be $35000 ($40000 – $5000).
 Now, the tax liability will be $3500.
 This means the debt obligation helped Company A to save $500 in tax liability.

 Motivation to Take More Debt

 We can say that the interest tax shields are the tax benefits from the financial structure of a company.
 For instance, taking a loan rather than issuing equity increases the tax shield as interest on a loan is tax-deductible while dividend paid on equity is not.
 So, in a way, interest tax shields motivate the companies to take on debt to finance projects rather than using equity.